Samuel-101/ccube/recrutment/cyber security/ashoka-vatika/README.md

 line21 to 23:took 8 of the bytes and appended into a list.

-then it converts the list into a string and returns it.
+then it converts the list into a string and returns it. the coordinates are given in a txt file.